kykiefer/depression-detect/README.md

 # Detecting Depression From Acoustic Features
 An automated device for detecting depression from acoustic features in speech seeks to lower the barrier of entry of seeking help for potential mental illness and reinforce a medical professionals' diagnoses.
 Early detection and treatment of depression is essential in promoting remission, preventing relapse, and reducing the emotional burden of the disease.
 Current diagnoses are primarily subjective and early signs of depression are difficult for humans to quantify but have potential to be quantified by machine learning algorithms which could be implemented in a wearable AI device.

+For a code walkthrough, see the [src](https://github.com/kykiefer/depression-detect/tree/master/src) folder.

 ## Table of Contents
 1. [Dataset](#dataset)
 2. [Acoustic Features of Depressed Speech](#acoustic-features-of-depressed-speech)